MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/troubleshoot-upgrade-errors.md

 To work around the issue, reduce the cluster nodes to reserve IP addresses for the upgrade.

-If scaling down isn't an option, and your virtual network CIDR has enough IP addresses, try to add a node pool with a [unique subnet](/azure/aks/use-multiple-node-pools#add-a-node-pool-with-a-unique-subnet-preview):
+If scaling down isn't an option, and your virtual network CIDR has enough IP addresses, try to add a node pool that has a [unique subnet](/azure/aks/use-multiple-node-pools#add-a-node-pool-with-a-unique-subnet-preview):

 1. Add a new user node pool in the virtual network on a larger subnet.
 1. Switch the original node pool to one of type system.